lbfm-rwth/gap-lesson/_episodes/02-some-objects.md

 > iterates over the list `c` two times (in `List` and in `Filtered`), and
 > it also iterates over another list of the same length as `c` in the call
 > to `Maximum`.
 If the list is long, this will impose certain performance
 > and memory penalties.
-Try to write the code which find the most occurring
+Try to find the
-> letter(s) using one pass over the list `c` without producing an intermediate
+> letter(s) occuring most often using one pass over the list `c` without producing an intermediate
 > list.
 {: .challenge}